nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 0)">Run this snippet</button>

 After that, create a MQTT client object.
 Then define the `on_connect` callback function, which is triggered once the client connects to the JET MQTT broker, to subscribe the event.
-Here, we will subscribe to the topic `/junos/events/kernel/interfaces/ifa/add` which includes all new interfaces adress events.
+Here, we will subscribe to the topic `/junos/events/kernel/interfaces/ifa/add` which includes all new interfaces address events.
 At last we bind the on_connect function to the client object.

 ```